-4.11 Summary of Out of Scope Input Received
+4.12 Summary of Out of Scope Input Received

-While not part of the mandated inquiries set out under Ontario Regulation 359/0, a number of communities brought issues to NextEra's attention during discussions about Adelaide and other projects.
+While not part of the mandated inquiries set out under Ontario Regulation 359/09, a number of communities brought issues to NextEra's attention during discussions about Goshen and other projects.
 In the interest of providing a complete report of the scope of issues raised by communities, NextEra wishes to include the following list of recurring themes raised by Aboriginal communities.

-- 1. Will wind farm development have regional or cumulative effects, and is an Ontario Ministry considering this question? - 2.
-What are the opportunities for Aboriginal communities to participate in wind projects that will result in economic and business benefits to them? - 3.
+1. Will wind farm development have regional or cumulative effects, and is an Ontario Ministry (such as Ministry of the Environment and/or Ministry of Natural Resources) considering this question?

+- 2. What are the opportunities for Aboriginal communities to participate in wind projects that will result in economic and business benefits to them? - 3.
 Will NextEra entertain or facilitate equity participation by Aboriginal communities, beyond the programs offered through the Ontario Finance Authority? - 4.
 Improving educational opportunities and services in Aboriginal communities should be a priority for any benefits that flow from renewable energy projects.